 A Complaint may indicate a failing on our part, which we can learn from and make improvements to our service.
 We will adopt a ‘no blame’ approach when investigating a complaint and especially where individuals from our team are identified, with the aim of reaching a satisfactory conclusion.
 We will, at all times, be polite and respectful to our patients, and not discriminate against those raising a concern.

-- Please address all complaints to our Practice Complaints Manager, Racheal Lee.
+- Please address all complaints to our Complaints Manager, Rebecca Haynes.

 - If a person makes a complaint in person or by telephone, the member of the team receiving the complaint makes an initial record of their concerns and checks this for accuracy with the patient.
 (A model patient complaints log sheet is kept in the complaints folder).
 The patient is given a copy of the record and the original is passed to the Complaints Manager.
 If the Complaints Manager is available the patient is asked whether they would like to see her immediately, otherwise the patient is advised when the Complaints Manager will make contact in order to arrange a meeting in person or by telephone.